-I have wanted to sound like Rory Gallagher since I was about 13 years old.
-I had only just started to play the guitar and my parents bought me a CD called ‘While My Guitar Gently Weeps’.
+I have wanted to sound like Rory Gallagher since I was 13 years old.
+I had only just started to play the guitar, when my parents bought me a CD called ‘While My Guitar Gently Weeps’.

 It remains one of my favourite Rory Gallagher songs.
-There is a killer riff, a blistering and frenetic guitar solo, and an abundance of the pinch harmonics that are a signature part of Gallagher’s sound.
+It has a killer riff, a blistering and frenetic guitar solo, and an abundance of the pinch harmonics that are a signature part of Gallagher’s sound.

-Gallagher combined his fiery technique with an equally fiery tone, that famously inspired guitarists like Brian May and Slash.
+It was a tone that famously inspired guitarists like Brian May and Slash.
 In fact, May took such inspiration from Gallagher that he used the same amp and the same pedal as the Irish bluesman.

 The Fender Stratocaster